I am a lecturer. I have been teaching software development since 2007. During my teaching career, I have been teaching the following courses:

-I’m interested in philosophy, music, literature, movie, economics, technology business and software engineering research.
+I’m interested in philosophy, literature, music, movies, economics, technology business and software engineering research.

-- Software design, software architecture, software design patterns;
+- Software design, software architecture, software design patterns, multi-tenant architecture;

 - Software process, software project management;

-- Engineering of desktop, web and mobile enterprise software;
+- Engineering of desktop, web, mobile and cloud-based enterprise software;

 - Applied machine learning, deep learning, natural language processing, and computer vision.

 I have been developing software since 2000, working in various industry projects as a Software Engineer, a Team Leader, a Technical Architect, and a Project Manager.
-I also designed several industry multi-tenancy enterprise systems.
+I designed several successful commercial multi-tenancy enterprise systems.

 My experience includes

-- Designing and developing enterprise software systems and their ecosystem (i.e. services, desktop clients, web applications, mobile clients, specific add-ons, 3rd party and legacy systems integration);
+- Developing enterprise software systems and their ecosystem (i.e. services, desktop clients, mobile clients, web applications, specific add-ons, 3rd party and legacy systems integration) using

 - Applying natural language processing and computer vision to enhance existing software systems.